 You should end up with something like Figure 6

-MCC tree
+Summarised tree

 Figure 6: Figtree representation of the summary tree.
 Branch colours represent location and branch widths posterior support for the branch.